Holding the Anti-Choice Movement Accountable.

 Following CfA’s letter, on May 7, 2019, the Susan B. Anthony List, Inc. Candidate Fund, a PAC run by the Susan B. Anthony List, submitted a new Statement of Organization to the Federal Election Commission (FEC) removing Robert J. Kania from his role as treasurer.

 In 2014, The Obria Group, a California-based nonprofit organization affiliated with Obria Medical Clinics, (collectively “Obria”) began organizing a national network of pregnancy clinics that oppose abortion without exception.
 Obria also refuses to provide contraceptive choices to its patients, including oral contraceptives, IUDs, or condoms.
 Instead, Obria offers only “fertility awareness,” a method to track ovulation to prevent pregnancy.

-On March 6, 2019, CfA filed two Freedom of Information Act (“FOIA”) lawsuits against HHS seeking records regarding the Trump Administration’s efforts to roll back Title X funding for comprehensive family planning services.
-CfA is requested communications between HHS and Obria, calendars and communications with Diane Foley, the Deputy Assistant Secretary of Population Affairs, and Obria’s application for Title V and Title X funds.
+On March 6, 2019, CfA filed two Freedom of Information Act (“FOIA”) lawsuits against the U.S. Department of Health and Human Services (“HHS”) seeking records regarding the Trump Administration’s efforts to roll back Title X funding for comprehensive family planning services.
+CfA requested Obria’s applications for Title V and Title X funds, communications between HHS and Obria, and the calendars and communications for Diane Foley, the Deputy Assistant Secretary of Population Affairs.

 On March 21, 2019, CfA sent a letter to officials at HHS calling on the agency to review the error-riddled Title X application submitted by the Obria Group.
 The Houston Chronicle reported on March 18, 2019 that Obria organized a Title X grant application submitted in conjunction with the Heidi Group and two additional Texas-based medical clinics, Midland Community Healthcare Services, and the Community Wellness Clinic of Conroe.